Ethical Corporation is now Reuters Events - LEARN MORE

 Global drinks giant Bacardi has developed an alternative approach to sustainability reporting.
 It uses new metrics and methodologies, based on management accounting, to derive more precise results, measuring performance and progress against environmental and sustainability targets.

 Harvey says Best has been extensively peer reviewed and stands above other methodologies of environmental impact reporting.
-“Puma’s is a method that attempts to quantify environmental impacts in monetary terms.
+“Puma’s [environmental profit and loss] is a method that attempts to quantify environmental impacts in monetary terms.
 Bacardi recognises this is important work,” he says.

 “Best, however, does not rely on qualitative judgments on the monetary value of natural resources and environmental impacts.
 Best applies fundamental accounting principles to measuring sustainable progress, and in so doing eliminates misleading distortional effects such as outsourcing, divestments and changes in product mix.”